Sialis

 What does not work well, or is not recommended:

 • Use of a Bird Guardian (a commercially available plastic tube inserted into the entrance hole or screwed onto the box exterior) would provide protection against reaching predators (not snakes).
-However, it makes feeding more difficult and is not well accepted by bluebirds.
+However, it makes feeding more difficult and is generally not well accepted by bluebirds.
 Trail monitors have found that few, if any, bluebirds will use a box with a Bird Guardian on it, and some even abandon nests with eggs when a Bird Guardian is placed on a box.
 The instructions now indicate that it should only be used on a well established nest, and to watch after installation to verify that it is accepted.
+It can also create problems when opening a front opening box.

 • A thick hardware block placed over the entrance hole does NOT deter raccoons (or snakes).
 It may make it more difficult for avian predators to reach eggs.